The following article is an excerpt from "A Book of Bible Study"

 This calling that Paul wrote about in Romans 8:30 is the same effectual calling of God that Jesus taught about in John 6:44 and 6:63-65.
 The lesson from all three of these passages is that all of those who are called to faith in Christ with this inward, effectual calling of God will come to Christ, and none will refuse.

 In Romans 8:29-30 where Paul described the order of salvation, and also in John 6:37, we find stated very concisely the teachings of both predestination and the eternal security of the believer.
 Every step in the salvation of an individual is brought about by God Himself, and the decision to bring that individual to faith in Christ was made by God before the foundation of the world.
-Further, that salvation is eternally secure and certain, as Paul also taught elsewhere in the book of Romans when he wrote: “for the gifts and the calling of God are irrevocable” (Romans 11:29).
+Further, that salvation is eternally secure and certain, as Paul also taught elsewhere when he wrote: “for the gifts and the calling of God are irrevocable” (Romans 11:29).

 Chosen by God - Appointed to Eternal Life